Mar. 05, 2020

 Leal has been the biggest standout thus far and Dax McCarty, as expected, has been the team's leader both on and off the field.

-According to The Tennessean, head coach Gary Smith is judging his team based off of four pillars.
+According to The Tennesseean, head coach Gary Smith is judging his team based on four pillars.
 "Attacking style, defensive style, the formation in and out of possession, and pressing its opponent."
-He stated that the pressing from his squad has improved significantly over the last couple weeks of training and is going to continue to be the most important pillar as well.
+He stated that the pressing from his squad has improved significantly over the last couple of weeks of training and is going to continue to be the most important pillar as well.

 Maher and Colombian Miguel Nazari are the future center back's for the club and at such a young age, they both will grow into the game together.